 CLARIFYING LANGUAGE:

-The LNPA-WG’s understanding of current industry practices regarding UNE involvement in porting a Simple Port is that the UNE’s of Dedicated Transport, 911/E911 databases and Operational Support Systems are not a factor in determining or executing a Simple Port.
+The LNPA-WG’s understanding of current industry practices regarding UNE involvement in porting a Simple Port is that the UNE’s of Dedicated Transport, 911/E911, or Operational Support Systems are not a factor in determining or executing a Simple Port.

 After discussion there were some minor changes, databases was removed added a comma and changed ‘and’ to ‘or’.